Skip to main content

 • Seal known pest entrances with copper mesh and expanding foam.

 When the summer comes to an end, your pest problems aren’t over always over.
 When the weather begins to cool, bugs begin their search for a safe shelter from the cold, and your home is nice and toasty.
 Preventative pest control methods, like perimeter spraying and gap sealing, are crucial in keeping bugs from hibernating in your home over the winter.
-If you don’t let them in your home in the fall, they won’t have a chance to infest in the summer.
+If you don’t let pests in your home in the fall, they won’t have a chance to infest in the summer.

 Veronica Sparks